xoomsday/ler/README.md

         *   **Reading**: A book you have started reading.
         *   **Finished**: A book you have read to the end.
     *   **Filtering and Sorting**:
-        *   Filter your library to show any combination of states (e.g., only "Reading" and "Finished" books).
+        *   Filter your library by any combination of states (e.g., only "Reading" and "Finished" books) or by tags.
         *   Sort books by title (with version-aware sorting for series) or by the last time they were read.
+    *   **Tagging System**:
+        *   Create, edit, and delete tags.
+        *   Assign multiple tags to a book.
+        *   Filter the library by one or more tags.
+    *   **Bulk Operations**:
+        *   Enter a "selection mode" by long-pressing on a book.
+        *   Select multiple books to perform actions on them simultaneously.
+        *   Bulk delete selected books.
+        *   Bulk change the reading state (Unread, Reading, Finished) of selected books.
+        *   Bulk add/remove tags to selected books.
     *   **Book Actions**: A hamburger menu on each tile allows you to:
         *   **Delete** the book from your library.
         *   **Download** the book file (EPUB or CBZ) to your device.